adrelanos/Privacy-and-Security-Focused-Browser/README.md

  If you prefer to keep private browsing mode disabled, it may be advantageous to install one or more anti-tracking browser extensions.
 The extensions [Disconnect](https://addons.mozilla.org/en-US/firefox/addon/disconnect/), [Privacy Badger](https://www.eff.org/privacybadger/faq#How-is-Privacy-Badger-different-from-Disconnect,-Adblock-Plus,-Ghostery,-and-other-blocking-extensions) and [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) are all open-source and are generally recommended.
 Research which one(s) may be most suitable in the circumstances; their use cases are different.

 **Persistent NoScript Settings**: `tb-updater` includes a `user_pref` that allows custom NoScript settings to persist across browser sessions.
-This is also a security vs usability trade-off.<sup>[[17]](https://www.whonix.org/wiki/Tor_Browser#NoScript_Custom_Setting_Persistence)</sup> Keep in mind that all NoScript preference will be overridden and all custom per-site settings lost, if the Tor Browser "Security Slider" setting is changed afterwards.
+This is also a security vs usability trade-off.<sup>[[17]](https://www.whonix.org/wiki/Tor_Browser#NoScript_Custom_Setting_Persistence)</sup> Keep in mind that all NoScript preference will be overridden and all custom per-site settings lost, if the SecBrowser "Security Slider" setting is changed afterwards.
 This holds true regardless if the security setting was increased or decreased.

   If you prefer to disable persistent NoScript setting this can easily be done by commenting out the corresponding `user_pref`.